CodeReclaimers/btce-bot/README.md

-NOTE: This is NOT a library of ready-made bots; it's a library that (hopefully) makes it easier to write your own bot, because you won't have to fuss with a bunch of low-level details.
+NOTE: This is NOT a library of ready-made bots; it's a library that (hopefully) makes it easier to write your own bot, because you won't have to fuss with a bunch of low-level grunt work.
 It's still a work in progress, so if you'd like something implemented please feel free to ask for it!

 This library provides a simple framework for building trading bots for the